henichole/eCommerce-Project/starting_with_data.md

                 productSKU IN ('GGOEGAAX0106', 'GGOEYAAJ033015', 'GGOEGAEJ031315', 'GGOEYAAJ033014',                             'GGOEGAAX0330', 'GGOEGAAL010616', 'GGOEGAAX0620', 'GGOEGAAL010614');

 Answers:
-The items are " Men's 100% Cotton Short Sleeve Hero Tee Navy", " Men's Long & Lean Tee Charcoal", " Infant Short Sleeve Tee Green" and " Tri-blend Hoodie Grey".
+The items that meet the criteria are "Men's 100% Cotton Short Sleeve Hero Tee Navy," "Men's Long & Lean Tee Charcoal," "Infant Short Sleeve Tee Green," and "Tri-blend Hoodie Grey."

-There are duplications in the names of the product, so I figured this might be due to productvariant (sizing) column in the all_sessions table.
-I checked the all_sessions table and found most of the values in the productvariant columns were also null.
-Therefore, I decided to leave it there since I don't want to join potential products in different sizing.
+Notice that there are duplications in the product names, which might be attributed to the "productvariant" (sizing) column in the "all_sessions" table.
+However, upon inspection, I found that most of the values in the "productvariant" column were null.
+Therefore, I decided to leave it as it is since I don't want to join potential products with different sizing, which is a reasonable approach.